-AWS full form is Amazon Web Services.
-Previously a factory would typically build an electricity plant and use it for their purposes.
-Then power experts would manage electricity plants to provide reliable power supply at a very low cost to these factories as a whole.
+AWS is short for Amazon Web Services.
+Previously, a factory would typically build an electricity plant and use it for their purposes.
+Then, power experts would manage electricity plants to provide reliable power supply at a very low cost to these factories as a whole.
 The electricity could be generated with greater efficiency and the price in this model is also low.
-AWS cloud follows a similar model where instead of building large scale infrastructures, companies can opt for cloud services where they can get all infrastructure they could ever need.
+AWS cloud follows a similar model where instead of building large-scale infrastructures, companies can opt for Amazon Cloud Services where they can get all the infrastructure they could ever need.

-AWS is a growing cloud computing platform which has a significant share of Cloud Computing with respect to its competitors.
+AWS is a growing cloud computing platform that has a significant share of Cloud Computing.
 AWS is geographically diversified into regions to ensure system robustness and outages.
-In Japan, Eastern USA, two locations in Western USA, Brazil, Ireland, Singapore, and Australia regions there are central hubs in place.
-There are over 50 services like application services, networking, storage, mobile, management, compute and many others which are available for the client easily.
+AWS has central hubs in Japan, eastern USA, two locations in western USA, Brazil, Ireland, Singapore, and Australia.
+There are over 50 services, such as application services, networking, storage, mobile, management, compute, and others, that are easily available for clients.

-To enterprises, start-ups; services can quickly be deployed without these firms needing much capital.
-As AWS is closely collaborating with GE, Pinterest and MLB the cloud clients can pin, power and play with the features in AWS cloud.
+In startups, these services can be quickly deployed without much capital.
+As AWS is closely collaborating with GE, Pinterest, and MLB, cloud clients can pin, power, and play with the features in AWS cloud.
 Let’s now dig into the components of AWS.

 To assess the cloud computing capabilities of AWS we have to first look into the core components of the cloud.
 There are various components of AWS but we are elucidating on only key components.

-Also known as Amazon compute, AWS has mainly EC2 (Elastic cloud compute) and ELB (Elastic load balancing) as the lead computing services.
-It is due to the virtue of these instances that companies can scale up or down based upon need.
-System admins and developers use EC2 instances to get hold and boot the computing instances in the cloud.
+Also known as Amazon Compute, AWS has Elastic Cloud Compute (EC2), Elastic Load Balancing (ELB), and Lambda as the lead computing services.
+It is due to the virtue of these instances that companies can scale up or down as per their needs.
+System admins and developers use EC2 instances to get a hold and boot the compute instances in the cloud.
 The pricing is based on usage.
-The first timers to AWS get around 750 hours of EC2 per month for the first year.
-But beyond that they have three pricing models like on-demand, spot instance and reserve instance.
+First-time users of AWS get around 750 hours of EC2 per month for the first year.
+Beyond this, AWS has three pricing models, on-demand, spot instance, and reserve instance.

 Depending on location, size, complexity and storage requirements on-demand prices range from $0.13 to $4.60.

-Spot instance pricing lets users bid on compute instances that are not used.
+Spot instance pricing lets users bid on computing instances that are not used.
 Spot prices differ based on usage, time of day, week or month.

 For less human intervention and fault tolerance, AWS ELB distributes the applications widely throughout the EC2 instances.
 The ELB service is free within 15GB of data processing and 750 hours of monthly service for a year.
 Larger loads are charged on an hourly basis and each GB transferred.